mike-ward/mike-ward.github.io/_posts/2016-08-01-exploring-mithril-a-javascript-framework-for-building-brilliant-applications.md

     trigger redraws or otherwise participate in Mithril's rendering logic.
 It's just a factory method (don't over think it)
 -   It's standard practice to use `m.prop()` in Mithril programs.
-    Although not required it is helpful in many uses cases.
+    Although not required it is helpful in many use-cases.
 You can read more about the design motovation behind `m.prop()` in [Mithril's blog](https://lhorie.github.io/mithril-blog/the-uniform-access-principle.html).
 -   You may be wondering what the `_` parameter in `view` is for.